pranav4141/Credit-Card-Approval-Prediction/README.md

 ## Business problem

-This app predicts if an applicant will be approved for a credit card or not.
 Each time there is a hard enquiry your credit score is affected negatively.
 This app predict the probability of being approved without affecting your credit score.
-This app can be used by applicant who wants to find out if they will be approved for a credit card without affecting their credit score.
+This project predicts whether a credit card applicant is likely to be classified as high risk based on their application information.
 ## Data source

 - [Kaggle credit card approval prediction](https://www.kaggle.com/rikdifos/credit-card-approval-prediction)